Laws and rules

 Adopted rule updates

 - Provider Rules (2 CCR 502-1): “Controlled Substance Licensing and Safety Net Approval Updates.”
-These updates will take effect on August 1, 2025.
-The SBHS tracking number for this packet is 23-01-26-01.
-This update:
+These updates took effect on August 1, 2025 with a small citation correction reflected in the August 22, 2025 version.

 - Administrative Rules (2 CCR 502-6): “Behavioral Health Administrative Rules.”
-These updates will take effect on August 1, 2025.
-The SBHS tracking number for this packet is 25-01-31-01.
-This update:
+These updates took effect on August 1, 2025.

 Proposed rule updates

-Provider Rules: 2 CCR 502-1
+Coming soon - Provider Rules: 2 CCR 502-1

 Proposed rule feedback meetings